replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/02-getting-started/assignment.md

 ![Open App](../assets/open-app.png)

 You'll notice that in this case the application is running, but the content it is showing is not what you would expect.
+You'll see that it is a bit of a contrived use case, but a great way to learn more about support bundles.

 Let's move to the next challenge and see if Support Bundles can help!